RimLuna/minishell/README.md

 where **$var** is replaced by the value of variable var
 #### single quotes
-the entire text strinf is interpreted literally, yay
+the entire text string is interpreted literally, yay
 #### FUCKING spaces, I am regretting ever writing code
 Starting with filenames, why would you put a space in a filename, why why why, fucking idiots, as a *stalinist*, I'd 've not allowed this, along with **80s graphics projects**
 ```